SGModder-Offcial/Secure-Access-Portal/replit.md

 ## Overview

-This is a secure admin dashboard application with role-based access control (Owner vs Admin) that provides search functionality against an external API.
-The application features dual authentication paths, admin management capabilities for owners, and various search types (mobile, email, ID, alt mobile).
+This is a secure admin dashboard application with role-based access control (Admin vs User) that provides search functionality against an external API.
+The application features dual authentication paths, user management capabilities for admins, and various search types (mobile, email, ID, alt mobile).
 It's built as a full-stack TypeScript application with a React frontend and Express backend.

 ## User Preferences